-Our existing fleet had an average age of 6.8 years as of December 31, 2014, which is significantly less than the average age of the world-wide fleet of handysize liquefied gas carriers.
+Our existing fleet had an average age of 6.6 years as of December 31, 2015, which is significantly less than the average age of the world-wide fleet of handysize liquefied gas carriers.
 We believe that our relatively young fleet positions us well to compete in terms of our vessels meeting the operational needs of charterers.
 We own and operate the largest fleet in our size segment, which, in our view, enhances our position relative to our competitors.
 While there are some barriers to entry, including the complexity of operating semi-refrigerated gas carriers that constantly require switching between a myriad of cargo types, crew expertise and the cost of liquefied gas carriers, new entrants have entered the market over the last five years.

 We believe that the market for obtaining new charters will continue to be highly competitive for the foreseeable future.
-However, we believe that our relationships, the experience of the crews that service our vessels and the age and technical ability of our existing fleet, as well as our 11 newbuildings, will provide us with a competitive advantage, both within the handysize segment and across the broader liquefied gas carrier industry.
+However, we believe that our relationships, the experience of the crews that service our vessels and the age and technical ability of our existing fleet, as well as our eight newbuildings expected to be delivered by July 2017, will provide us with a competitive advantage, both within the handysize segment and across the broader liquefied gas carrier industry.